jeffhammond/blog/In_Defense_Of_Fortran.md

 I am more proficient in C and it is the default language I use when writing new code.
 I've also written a nontrivial anount of C++ and Python, and have spent enough time writing other languages to appreciate the diversity of design choices that exist.
+Thus, I think I'm qualified to write objectively about why Fortran is a good language, and certainly why some of the criticisms of it are bogus.

 One of the common fallacies in programming language evaluation is to argue that because one language does better at a subset of features, it is therefore an